 TOGETHER AT EHMA 2020

-We invite you to join experts from Europe and beyond on 9-11 June at the EHMA 2020 Annual Conference, in the architectural gem of the Netherlands in Rotterdam. #EHMA2020 is held in collaboration with the Dutch Ministry of Defence, Erasmus School of Health Policy & Management, and Erasmus Medical Centre.
+We invite you to join experts from Europe and beyond at the EHMA 2020 Annual Conference. #EHMA2020 is held in collaboration with the Dutch Ministry of Defence, Erasmus School of Health Policy & Management, and Erasmus Medical Centre.